Industry Expertise · July 15, 2024

 Leasing fees help you recoup some of the costs associated with finding new tenants or granting exceptions to a standard 12-month lease.
 Set your fees at a comparable rate to other property management companies in your local area.
 Examples of leasing fees include:

-• Application fees.
-Asking for a fee to process an application will help you cover the costs of tenant screening.
+• Application fees: Asking for a fee to process an application won't make you rich, but it will help you cover the costs of tenant screening.
 It may also help to weed out tenants who are unsure about moving forward in the leasing process, which allows you to focus on the most serious candidates.

-• Pet fees.
-Experienced property managers understand the additional costs of renting units to pets, and many charge a pet fee for cats and dogs.
+• Pet fees: Experienced property managers understand the additional costs of renting units to pets, and many charge a pet fee for cats and dogs.
+Currently, 66% of US households own a pet, meaning around two-thirds of people are likely willing to pay extra for housing that will accommodate their pets.

 Leverage communal spaces